zenithlee/OpenWorld/README.md

 ## *OpenWorld*
-Open World is a New Internet, Spatial Server and 3D Browser
+Open World is a New Internet, Spatial Server and 3D Browser.
+The VR internet is managed by the VR Consortium and connects many VR experiences into one seamless universe.

 64 Bit Engine (both in memory and Coordinates)
 Spatial 3D server